INT. VIDEO RENTAL SHOP

 Maybe, just try “big adventure”.

-Employee 3 is still watching Friends on the screen.
-Employee 2 types the words in.
+Clerk 3 is still watching Friends on the screen.
+Clerk 2 types the words in.
 Then shakes her head.

 What about March of the Penguins?

-Employee 3 leaves her tv show behind and leads the customer to the documentary section.
-The other two employees relax.
-Employee 1 even smiles.
+Clerk 3 leaves her tv show behind and leads the customer to the documentary section.
+The other two clerks relax.
+Clerk 1 even smiles.
 He finally asked for a movie that actually “exists”!

 Same old story.
 I went to the video rental shop, and they never heard of the film I wanted to borrow.
 So, I checked a major online retailer.
 It was only available in Region 1.
 We could see the trailer online, but we have to get a new machine to watch it.